dms-vep/dms-vep-pipeline-3/homepage/README.md

 There might be some additional files – don't worry about these.
 The key is that you have a directory called `homepage/` at the top of your project repo with this file organization.

-Now, optionally, you can test if [VitePress](https://vitepress.dev/) is working by building a site from the example code in the newly added `homepage/` directory.
+You can test whether [VitePress](https://vitepress.dev/) is working by building a site from the example code in the newly added `homepage/` directory.
 Make sure that you're in a `conda` environment with `npm` already installed.
 If you're working on the server, run the following command to boot up a local version of the example website:

 ```bash
 npm run remote:docs:dev